vabaimova/Astro-ML-in-Julia/README.md

 Using machine learning methods in Julia to analyze astronomical time series data.

+##V: What I've done today
+1. Created a helper function file and moved all helper functions from other files there

 ##Process
 1. Galex data stuff
 1. Split Data for Parallelization